clairedavid/ml_in_hep/week1/trailer_hep.md

   name: Higgs_boson_distribution
   width: 80%
 ---
  .
 Overlaid distributions of the data (black dots) with the simulated data (colored filled histograms).
 The predicted signal process is the Higgs boson in blue, while background processes (red, purple and yellow).
 The variable $m_{4l}$ is analogous to a mass.
 There are two resonances (we call them mass peaks) and you can see that the data points overlay well with the predicted Higgs peak.
-Credits: ATLAS Collaboration/CERN.
+ <sub>Credits: ATLAS Collaboration/CERN.</sub>
 ```
 (trailer:hep:statstakeover)=
 ### 5.Statistics takes over